gideonite/shorturl/README.md

 * Do something better than keeping data in memory.
 * More robust infrastructure for users, i.e. sessions.
-* click data visualization
+* Click data visualization
-* realtime click data visualization
+* Realtime click data visualization

 And a whole lot of other interesting stuff too: http://gist.io/7268187